WayGold/GameAI/README.md

 `2. you could change the orientation changing behavior of seek by: in ofApp.cpp, comment out line 80 dynamicLWYG->characterRB = (*it)->boidRB; and uncomment 78&79, lastly change dynamicLWYG in line 85 into dynamicFace.`
 `3. to change the orientation changing behavior of arrive and pursue, refer to 2 and change the corresponding section of code.
 Arrive(90 - 107), Pursue(109-126)`

+#### Where to Find Src Codes
+Open Project Solution, you could see them under `aiService/movement/dynamic` with Pursue in `/advance` and others in `/basic`

 ### Wander Steering Behavior
 Switch to "WANDERER" mode and click anywhere on screen to create a boid
 `Note:`
 `To change the orientation changing behavior, simply pass in true/false to the getSteering function of dynamicWander (line 133)`

+#### Where to Find Src Codes
+Open Project Solution, you could see them under `aiService/movement/dynamic/advance`

 ### Flocking
 Switch to "FOLLOWER" mode to create a follower
 Switch to "LEADER" mode to create a leader

+#### Where to Find Src Codes
+Open Project Solution, you could see them under `aiService/movement/dynamic/advance`

 ### Target Evade (Optional)
 Uncomment code block at `ofApp.cpp` line 172 to enable target evading from last arriver created